 Q. "I have a 'standard' RO unit and I need parts.
 Will yours fit?"

 A. There really isn't any such thing as a 'standard' Reverse Osmosis unit.
 If you purchased your RO from us, we currently have the filters and replacement cartridges for all of the types and brands that we have sold.
 Just let us know the model number and we will know what parts that you will need.
-If you did not purchase the reverse osmosis unit from us, we cannot furnish you with membranes or filters for your RO system (exceptions are H20 Works / KISS / Drinking Water Solutions brand and Culligan® brand).
+If you did not purchase the reverse osmosis unit from us, we cannot furnish you with membranes or filters for your RO system (exceptions are Watts / KISS / Drinking Water Solutions brand, Culligan®, and American Plumber® brands).